bmc/brizzled/id/111/index.md

 Invariably, there was a least one kid who said, "Experiments!"

-That analogy not only gave me a chance to invoke [Mythbusters][] (always good for an "Oh, yeah!"), but it's a perfect analogy for describing how learning programming is *also* part book-learning and part playing.
+That not only gave me a chance to invoke [Mythbusters][] (always good for an, "Oh, yeah!"), but it was a great analogy for describing how learning programming is *also* part book-learning and part playing.

 [Mythbusters]: http://www.discovery.com/mythbusters/

 This was a perfect segu&eacute; into the next part: A demo.
 I had found [Scratch][], a free, cross-platform programming environment that obviously has roots in [Logo][].
-But, it's like Logo on steroids.
+But, Scratch is like Logo on steroids.

 <a href="scratch.png"><img class="image-right" src="scratch-small.png" width="559" height="398" border="0"></a>

 [Scratch]: http://scratch.mit.edu/
 [Logo]: http://en.wikipedia.org/wiki/Logo_(programming_language)

-In Scratch, you program by dragging various widgets from tool bars onto the canvas, fitting them together like puzzle pieces.
+In Scratch, you write a program by dragging various widgets from tool bars onto the canvas, fitting them together like puzzle pieces.
 They drive a small screen, where you can add [sprites][], draw lines, and play music, among other things.
 A small [Paint][]-like popup allows you to draw your own sprites, but you can also load prebuilt graphics.
 Widgets include:

 * control structures (loops, `if` statements, etc.)
 * sounds (drums, tones, and rests, with adjustable tempos and instruments)